cajuncoding/ApacheFOP.Serverless/README.md

 ### Simplified Snippet:
 Because I talked about follow-through up above, I'd be amiss if I didn't provide a sample implementation of calling this code from .Net.

-Assuming the use of the great *RESTSharp library* for REST api calls, and the Xsl-FO content is validated and parsed as an *XDocument* (Linq2Xml)... this sample should get you started on the .Net side as a client calleing the new PDF microservice.
+Assuming the use of the *RESTSharp library* for REST api calls, and the Xsl-FO content is validated and parsed as an *XDocument* (Linq2Xml)... this sample should get you started on the .Net side as a client calleing the new PDF microservice.

-*NOTE: Just use RESTSharp and avoid [incorrectly implementing HttpClient (hint, it should be a singleton)](https://aspnetmonsters.com/2016/08/2016-08-27-httpclientwrong/)*
+*NOTE: Just use RESTSharp or Flurl and avoid [incorrectly implementing HttpClient (hint, it should be a singleton)](https://aspnetmonsters.com/2016/08/2016-08-27-httpclientwrong/)*

-Snippet taken from the [implementation here](https://github.com/cajuncoding/PdfTemplating.XslFO/blob/feature/iniial_support_for_apache_fop_serverless_rendering/PdfTemplating.XslFO.Render.ApacheFOP.Serverless/XslFOPdfRenderService.cs), in my PdfTemplating project.
+Snippet taken from the [implementation here](https://github.com/cajuncoding/PdfTemplating.XslFO/blob/feature/iniial_support_for_apache_fop_serverless_rendering/PdfTemplating.XslFO.Render.ApacheFOP.Serverless/XslFOPdfRenderService.cs), in the PdfTemplating.XslFO demo project.

 ```csharp
 using RestSharp;